 Now that you have hired the student employee it is important to take the time to thoroughly orient and train to student in order to establish the groundwork for a successful working relationship.

 The student should be oriented on departmental work expectations such as office etiquette and procedures, equipment/computer operation and usage, attendance/punctuality, work schedules, etc. The New Student Checklist for Departments/Supervisors will provide you with a sample list of things to do prior to the student’s start date and also a list of topics to cover during the orientation/training period.

 It is recommended that each department develop and use a “Student Employment Guide” when orienting and training student employees.
 The Career Center may be able to provide you with some resources and samples.

 The supervisor should review and discuss the job responsibilities and performance expectations.
 If a performance evaluation process will be used, this should be explained to the student during the early weeks of starting employment.

 As a supervisor, you will also play a role in the student employee’s education and development.
-The position will provide an opportunity to coach the student and help him/her develop professional skills that will be transferable into the work world upon graduation.
-Students may need assistance in: learning appropriate office etiquette; enhancing communication; juggling multiple responsibilities; learning how to accept feedback; learning about his/her strengths and weaknesses; and handling problems situations.
+The position will provide an opportunity to coach the student and help them develop professional skills that will be transferable into the work world upon graduation.
+Students may need assistance in: learning appropriate office etiquette; enhancing communication; juggling multiple responsibilities; learning how to accept feedback; learning about their strengths and weaknesses; and handling problems situations.

 Motivating and retaining student employees is an important aspect of supervision.
 Suggestions regarding motivation include: